Aast12/alamst.me/src/content/work/en/pinterest-sc.md

 relevantDomains: ["all", "swe", "data"]
 ---

-- Designed and developed, along with the Storage & Caching team, a **microservice (Python/Flask)** to automate backup and restore operations for a new storage service to be built on top of **TiDB**.
+- Designed and developed a **microservice (Python/Flask)** to automate backup and restore operations for a new storage service to be built on top of **TiDB**.
-- Implemented a service to trigger backup & restore operations on demand, and track the corresponding backups metadata.
+- Implemented a service to trigger backup & restore operations on demand, and track the corresponding backups' metadata.